-- Should the Regional Chair be directly elected by the citizens of Niagara or appointed by Regional Council?
+- Should the Regional Chair be directly elected by the citizens of Niagara or appointed by the Regional Chair?

 - How many Regional Councillors should represent each municipality?

-- If the number of Regional Councillors that represent each municipality is suggested to be different than it is currently, should the votes of Regional Councillors be weighted?
+- If the number of Regional Councillors that represents each municipality is suggested to be different than it is currently, should the vote of Regional Councillors be weighted?
 If so, how should they be weighted?